DieKatzchen/pISO/README.md

 This fork has support for the Waveshare 1.3inch OLED HAT and the Zero Stem.

 Left and right directions on the joystick and KEY1-3 are currently not implemented.
+This branch attempts to implement them through the piso.config file

 ![Photo](https://raw.githubusercontent.com/No0ne/pISO/master/assets/SH1106.jpg)